 I will admit that I was initially drawn to these clubs mostly because just think they are gorgeous in the extreme.
-Forget that that are forges blades and that I’m an eleven handicap, at best.
-Looking at the made me want to hold them, look at them, and swing them.
+Forget that that are forged blades and that I’m an eleven handicap at best.
+Looking at them made me want to hold them, look at them, and swing them.
 So, I did!
 They are so confident in their clubs that they offer a demo program.
 You can choose two clubs (they choose the clubs) with an option of shaft flex, and they’ll ship them to you next day.
 I mean really Next Day.
 I got them in less than 24 hours.
-The clubs I received were a 27 degree and 35 degree.
+The clubs I received were 27 degrees and 35 degrees.
 I think those equate to a 7 or 8 iron and a 5 iron.
 I list the specs for the entire set below.

 >>>>>>PICK THEM UP HERE<<<<<<

 I think it’s important to understand that this review comes from the perspective of someone that probably shouldn’t be hitting these clubs.
 They are meant for the more accomplished player, and my skills aren’t where they need to be to take advantage of what the Ft.
 Worth irons have to offer.
 That being said, I’m going to give you my impressions after I give the company their due and tell you their claims and what they are trying to achieve.
 I should also mention that I’m trying to do something about my 11-handicap, so I picked up Ben Hogan’s Five Lessons The Modern Fundamentals of Golf, and I’ll be reviewing that also.
 It’s one of those golf instruction books that has stood the test of time, and why not learn from the best ball striker the PGA has ever known.